Petroleros de Ciudad Madero

 Club de Fútbol Ciudad Madero is a Mexican football team.
 They are nicknamed Petroleros (Oilers).
-The club was founded in 1957 where they won 2 titles the first in 1964 the second in 1973.
-The club is located in Ciudad Madero, Tamaulipas, Mexico.
-The club has played in the 3 most important leagues of Mexico.
+The club was founded in 1957 where they won 2 titles; the first in 1964 the second in 1973.
+The club is located in Ciudad Madero, Tamaulipas.
+The club has played in the 3 most important leagues of Mexican football.
 The club currently plays in the Tercera División de México.

 History

-The club was founded in 1957 after Club Refinería Madero folded the year before playing in the Segunda División Profesional, who had previously finished runner-up in 3 occasions first in 1960 behind C.F.
-Monterrey, second in 1962 behind Club Universidad Nacional, third in 1963 behind 1963.
+The club was founded in 1957 after Club Refinería Madero folded the year before playing in the Segunda División de México, who had previously finished runner-up in 3 occasions first in 1960 behind Monterrey, second in 1962 behind Club Universidad Nacional, third in 1963 behind Tigres UANL.

-In 1964 the league organized a short playoff tournament in order to increase the number of clubs in the first division.
-Clubs that took part of the tournament were Nacional de Guadalajara, Tiburones Rojos de Veracruz, Ciudad Madero and Poza Rica.
+In 1964, the league organized a short playoff tournament in order to increase the number of clubs in the Primera División de México.
+The clubs that took part of the tournament were Nacional de Guadalajara, Tiburones Rojos de Veracruz, Ciudad Madero and Poza Rica.
 The tournament finished with Nacional de Guadalajara winning the tournament, there was a tie for runner-up between Tiburones Rojos de Veracruz and Ciudad Madero which had to play a final decisive game.
 That game ended in a 0-0 draw in overtime and so a penalty shootout was the last option.
-That shootout ended in a 5-4 victory for Tiburones Rojos de Veracruz who along with Nacional de Guadalajara were promoted to the Primera División de México and had the club play its first tournament in the Segunda División Profesional.
+That shootout ended in a 5-4 victory for Tiburones Rojos de Veracruz who along with Nacional de Guadalajara were promoted to the Primera División de México and had the club play its first tournament in the Segunda División de México.

-The club played its first game in the now defunct tournament Copa México as member of the Segunda División Profesional, its first rival was C.F.
-Monterrey who defeat the club 2-0 matched played in Monterrey, Nuevo León.
-Their first home game was played on February 27 that same year, losing that match as well 5-1.
+The club played its first game in the now defunct tournament Copa México as member of the Segunda División de México, its first rival was Monterrey who defeat the club 2-0 matched played in Monterrey, Nuevo León.
+Their first home game was played on February 27 of that same year, losing that match as well 5-1.
 That same year the club would go on to win its first title just one point over Club Poza Rica who finished runner-up.
-The club was promoted to the Primera División de México taking over the empty spot left by Nacional de Guadalajara, who had been promoted the previous year.
+The club was promoted to the Primera División taking over the empty spot left by Nacional de Guadalajara, who had been promoted the previous year.